What our world needs is thriving parents of small children.

 It means that your transformation and new skills create conditions for your kids to grow in a truly nurturing environment - giving them advantage for life.
 Emotionally resilient mom is modeling essential coping skills and healthy patterns via osmosis (not literally, but you get the idea).
 The first 3 years of life are foundational.

-Scientific research on mindfulness, self-compassion, child development, human attachment forms the foundation of our programs.
-The practices are trauma-informed.
-We offer in-person and online programs tailored for new and early parents.
+Scientific research on mindfulness, self-compassion, early child development, human attachment inform my work.
+The practices are trauma-informed and tailored for new and early parents.

 I am excited to invite YOU to this journey of self-discovery, presence, and emotional self-tuning.